bfriel/bfriel.github.io/content/blog/how-to-create-a-token-on-solana/index.md

 One of the most important concepts to understand in Solana is the [account model](https://solana.wiki/zh-cn/docs/account-model/#account-storage). **Accounts** can be thought of as storage buckets, capable of storing nearly everything Solana touches: from tokens such as SOL and SRM, to a program's state (e.g. integers, strings, public keys), and even entire programs themselves.
 Every account has a specified owner, and a single owner can own many different kinds of accounts.
 In addition to its owner's address, each account also has its own address making it easily identifiable.

-To make this all a little easier to follow, I completed this tutorial using vanity addresses that are more human-readable (NB: Vanity addresses are entirely optional, but I've added a quick guide on how you can generate your own at this bottom of this tutorial).
+To make this all a little easier to follow, I completed this tutorial using vanity addresses that are more human-readable (NB: Vanity addresses are entirely optional, but I've added a quick guide on how you can generate your own at the end of this tutorial).
 In this walkthrough, we'll refer to `FriELggez2Dy3phZeHHAdpcoEXkKQVkv6tx3zDtCVP8T`, or "Friel", as the address for our command-line wallet.
 Note that even if you generate your own vanity address, you won't be able to generate the exact same address I did.

 #### Funding our Wallet